Delhi's Kumartuli: Where Bengal artisans create Durga idols

 "There is no fixed time for stopping work.
 The closer it gets to Puja, the more hectic it gets," Pal added.

-Sustaining in such an environment for a long time becomes a little uncomfortable for the artisans.
+Sustaining in such an environment for a long becomes a little uncomfortable for the artisans.
 They, at times, find their freedom curtailed.

 "It is no less than a jail here, just that there's no cage and no bars.
 There's hardly any freedom that we enjoy.
 Its like being a bonded labourer.
 We struggle a lot to adjust; we feel homesick.
 Back at home, we take breaks as per our wishes or work according to our convenience but here we have to follow a routine.
 But then, we cannot abandon our work," Pal explained.